-Kelly belongs to Culture Declares Emergency a growing community of creative practitioners and organisations concerned about the dire state of our living planet.
-Since launching in April, almost 400 individuals and organisations have ‘declared’ emergency as part of a movement demanding systemic change to support life on Earth.
+Kelly is one of the co-founders of Culture Declares Emergency a growing community of creative practitioners concerned about the dire state of our living planet.
+Since launching in April, over 1000 individuals and organisations have ‘declared’ emergency as part of a movement demanding systemic change to support life on Earth.

 Daisy the studio hound